Yuuji/node-alsa-gpufft/README.md

   latency = 500;                        // Desired latency in milliseconds

-// The Capture class is a stream.Readable subclass. var capture = new alsa.Capture(device, channels, rate, format, access, latency);
+// The Capture class is a stream.Readable subclass. var capture = new alsa_gpufft.Capture(device, channels, rate, format, access, latency);
 capture.pipe(process.stdout);   // Treat it like any other readable stream.

-// The Playback class is a stream.Writable subclass. var playback = new alsa.Playback(device, channels, rate, format, access, latency);
+// The Playback class is a stream.Writable subclass. var playback = new alsa_gpufft.Playback(device, channels, rate, format, access, latency);
 process.stdin.pipe(playback);   // Treat it like any other writable stream.

 // Want to do both at the same time?
 Not a problem: